Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * `exit_epoch`: Initially set to `type(uint64).max`, this value is updated when a validator initiates exit from the beacon chain. **This method requires that a validator has not initiated an exit from the beacon chain.**
   * If a validator has been exited prior to calling `verifyWithdrawalCredentials`, their ETH can be accounted for, awarded shares, and/or withdrawn via the checkpoint system (see [Checkpointing Validators](#checkpointing-validators)).

 _Note that it is not required to verify your validator's withdrawal credentials_, unless you want to receive shares for ETH on the beacon chain.
 You may choose to use your `EigenPod` without verifying withdrawal credentials; you will still be able to withdraw yield (or receive shares for yield) via the [checkpoint system](#checkpointing-validators).
+To account for ETH held on the beacon chain and to make execution layer partial withdrawal or full exits, this function *MUST* be called.

 *Effects*:
 * For each set of unique verified withdrawal credentials: